|

 decline it.
 After that, it will no longer be part of your

-balance, unless you re-accept it.
+balance, unless you re-accept it or the other user edits it.

 |